 The background investigator shall summarize the background investigation results in a narrative report that includes sufficient information for the reviewing authority to extend, as appropriate, a conditional offer of employment.
-The report shall reference the Background Investigation Dimensions and include any findings of biased behaviors and/or bias-relevant traits and attributes per the Bias Assessment Framework [Regulation 1953(b)].
+The report shall reference the Background Investigation Dimensions and include any findings of biased behaviors, and/or bias-relevant traits and/or attributes that may be relevant to bias per the Bias Assessment Framework [Regulation 1953(b)].
+The report shall identify the data sources reviewed for the findings, regardless of weight given, and include relevant supporting documentation, including documentation obtained through the social media search [subsection 1953(e)12].
 The report, along with all supporting documentation obtained during the course of the background investigation, shall be included in the candidate's background investigation file.
 The supporting documents shall be originals or true, current and accurate copies as attested to by the background investigator.
 The background investigation file shall be made available during POST compliance inspections.